segmentio/segment-docs/src/connections/destinations/catalog/tiktok-conversions/index.md

 2. **Prebuilt mappings.** Mappings for TikTok Standard Events, like `PlaceAnOrder`, are prebuilt with the prescribed parameters and available for customization.
 3. **Streamlined stability and security.** Integrate and iterate without client-side limitations, like network connectivity or ad blocker issues.
 4. **Privacy-focused**: Stay compliant with rapidly evolving requirements with automatic PII hashing and flexible controls that let you adapt what data you share.
-5. **Maximum event measurement**: Capture more events with improved accuracy across different browsers, apps and devices to get a unified view of your customer's journey from page view to purchase.
+5. **Maximum event measurement**: Capture more events with improved accuracy across different browsers, apps, and devices to get a unified view of your customer's journey from page view to purchase.

 ## Getting started